 Kicking Off Round 2

-We spend considerable time with candidates crafting a winning personal story.
+We devote the first part of each engagement with candidates to crafting a winning personal story.
 This is the most important part of the application and it can also be the hardest.
 I advise my candidates to start this process months, if not years, in advance!
 The good news?
 Everyone has a personal story.

 So, what should you include in your personal story?
 This will differ for every candidate but across the board I can tell you, not everything!
 No one wants to read 1,000+ words with a chronological flow of your life.
 Instead, you must be focused, logical and unique.

 This is also not the time to tell the admissions committee what you think they want to hear.
-Instead, think about what is most important to you, what drove your career and personal decisions and what single idea connects these all together.
-This is the hard part, so give it time.
+In fact, authenticity was a key theme discussed by admissions representatives at this year’s GMAC conference.
+Instead, think about what is most important to you, what drove your career and personal decisions and what connects these all together.

-No candidate is ever perfect, instead, we chart the best course we can with the hand we were dealt, and the best essays show this.
+No candidate is perfect; instead, we chart the best course we can with the hand we were dealt, and the best essays show this.

 4) Select and prepare your recommenders

 Once you have selected the right person, you also have to prepare them carefully.
 We often hear of candidates who ask someone to write the letter, ensure it gets submitted and call it a day.
 This can be a big mistake!
 Your role in the LOR process should be much more involved than this.
-See our tips on arming your recommenders to write the best letters possible.
+Read our tips on preparing your recommenders.

 5) Customize your resume

 A business school resume differs from a professional one.
 These resumes accomplish two different goals.
 For a professional resume, you want to show potential employers that you have the specific skills and experiences they are looking for.
 You are selling your ability to do the job.
 For an MBA resume, on the other hand, you want to show how you have been successful and demonstrated leadership.
 You are selling your future potential.
-Get more details on developing your MBA resume here.
+Find out how to craft a compelling MBA resume.

-Need Help?
+Need help?
 Personal MBA Coach is willing to be your guide.
-Founded by a Wharton and MIT graduate, we regularly help applicants navigate their applications each year.
-We also conduct mock interviews with former M7 and top 10 interviewers on our team.
+Founded by a Wharton and MIT graduate, Personal MBA Coach regularly helps applicants navigate their applications each year and is the #4 ranked admissions consultant on Poets & Quants.
+Personal MBA Coach's comprehensive support includes mock interviews with a team of former M7 interviewers and customized GMAT/GRE tutoring with tutors who scored in the 99th percentile.